 Updating retention labels and their policies

 For auto-apply retention label policies that are configured for sensitive information, keywords or searchable properties, or a match for trainable classifiers: When a retention label from the policy is already applied to content, a change in configuration to the selected label and policy will be automatically applied to this content in addition to content that's newly identified.

 For auto-apply retention label policies that are configured for cloud attachments: Because this policy applies to newly shared files rather than existing files, a change in configuration to the selected label and policy will be automatically applied to newly shared content only.

 Some settings can't be changed after the label or policy is created and saved, which include:

 - Names for retention labels and their policies, the scope type (adaptive or static), and the retention settings except the retention period.
-However, you can't change the retention period when the retention period is based on when items were labeled.

 - The option to mark items as a record.

 To delete a retention label, all three conditions must apply: